jbx-protocol/juice-docs/docs/dev/delegate-hackathon.md

 **12:00 EDT, July 14th:** voting closes.
 Rewards are distributed according to the proportion of votes received by each submission.

-## What's an NFT Delegate?
+## What's a Delegate?

 By default, payments to (and redemptions from) Juicebox projectsare handled by the project's [payment terminal](/dev/learn/glossary/payment-terminal/) – a contract which manages token inflows, outflows, and accounting for one or more projects.

 A [*delegate contract*](/dev/learn/glossary/delegate/) allows you to extend default payment/redemption behavior by defining custom post-pay/redeem hooks.
+Delegates (and other information) can be passed to the payment terminal by a [*data source*](/dev/learn/glossary/data-source/).

 - Payment terminal functionality is implemented [across several contracts and interfaces](/dev/learn/architecture/terminals/).
 - Juicebox projects can use multiple payment terminals.